ALEC McCLUSKEY

 Cases:

-• Acting for the claimants against a leading financial institution in a damages claim for hundreds of millions of pounds relating to commodities trading.
+• X v Y: Acting for the claimants against a leading financial institution in a damages claim for $850m relating to commodities trading.

-• Clydesdale Bank Plc v Gough [2017] EWHC 2230 (Ch) Acting for the lender in a claim in which the enforceability of its security was challenged on a wide range of factual and legal grounds.
+• Clydesdale Bank Plc v Gough [2017] EWHC 2230 (Ch): Acting for the lender in a claim in which the enforceability of its security was challenged on a wide range of factual and legal grounds.

-• Lombard v Dayah v London Asset Finance (QBD, 2011).
-Defending a claim against a finance broker raising serious allegations of dishonesty against a hotly disputed factual background.
+• Lombard v Dayah v London Asset Finance (QBD, 2011): Defending a claim against a finance broker raising serious allegations of dishonesty against a hotly disputed factual background.

 • Bank of Scotland v Weisman Rovina (ChD, 2011).
 Acting for the Bank of Scotland on this long running lender action, raising a number of highly technical issues concerning the enforceability of charges in law and equity.